westurner/dotfiles/_sources/tools.txt

-IPython / Jupyter Notebook Viewer (``nbviewer``) is an application for serving read-only versions of notebooks which have HTTP URIs.
+IPython / Jupyter Notebook Viewer (``nbviewer``) is an application for serving read-only versions of notebooks which have HTTP URLs.

 * http://nbviewer.ipython.org
 * https://github.com/jupyter/nbviewer